typedoc2md/typedoc-plugin-markdown-examples/examples/09-remark-example/docs/README.md

 This page has been formatted using the [unified-prettier](https://www.npmjs.com/package/unified-prettier) plugin.

-typedoc-plugin-markdown does produce well formatted code, however Pretter also:
+typedoc-plugin-markdown does produce well formatted code, however Prettier also:

 - Removes unnecessary escape characters.
 - Formats code blocks inside comment fenced blocks.